KSI Handbook - KSI Global

 Recruitment is encouraged in this community to keep it forever expanding.
 Bringing in new people to experience all that KSI is and what KSI offers, from education and real world leadership experience and training to web development, graphics design, productions, journalism and Weekly tournaments.
 Most importantly the ability to meet and greet with thousands of like-minded people and develop friendships and a second family.

-****PLEASE NOTE THAT RECRUITING CAN BE DONE BY ALL RANKS IN THE RANK OF SGT AND HIGHER (Once approved by your Gen)
+Note: RECRUITING MAY BE DONE BY ALL RANKS IN THE RANK OF SGT AND ABOVE (Once approved by your Gen)

 1. Security Check: